alerta/alerta-docs/integrations.rst

 .. _oEmbed: http://oembed.com/

-Lastly, :ref:`plugins <plugins>` can be used to quickly and easily forward alerts to or notify other systems like Slack or Hipchat.
+Lastly, :ref:`plug-ins` can be used to quickly and easily forward alerts to or notify other systems like Slack or Hipchat.

 .. contents:: Contents